SoftwareAG/c8y-docs/content/enterprise-tenant/customization-bundle/branding.md

 ##### Navigator {#navigator}

-In the **Navigator** tab you specify the parameters for the navigator.
+In the **Navigator**section you specify the parameters for the navigator.

 The following parameters can be specified by providing a HEX, RGB, or RGBA value: